Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 configuration file, specified with the -config

-flag, allows you to customize various aspects of Phishing Club's behavior and operation.
+flag, allows you to customize Phishing Club's behavior and operation.

 Note: A service restart is required for configuration changes to take effect.

-The configuration uses JSON format with the following available properties:
+The configuration uses JSON format with the following properties:

 Configuration Key | Default Value | Description |